The pallid moon up in the morning sky resembles a fugitive piece of dull, ungleaming, snow over the distant mountains...

 - our self-proclaimed Republic starts general mobilization (men up to forty);

 - the day before phedayeesPHEDAYEE —

 - our paper changes its name to The Free Artsakh.

 Sashic brought a sack of flour to our place.
 Soon, Valyo followed the suit with four bottles of milk.

 It's a quarter-to-eleven pm.
-The females of the family have gone to Underground.
+The females of the family gone to the Underground.
+Ahshaut is sleeping home.

 The hangfire shooting outdoors ticks over in the ominously raw moonlight.